hashicorp/terraform-provider-google/website/docs/r/firebase_hosting_custom_domain.html.markdown

   Structure is [documented below](#nested_cert).

 * `reconciling` -
-  if true, indicates that Hosting's systems are attmepting to make the `CustomDomain`'s state match your preferred state.
+  if true, indicates that Hosting's systems are attempting to make the `CustomDomain`'s state match your preferred state.
 This is most frequently `true` when initially provisioning a `CustomDomain` or when creating a new SSL certificate to match an updated `cert_preference`